It’s hard to resist the many charms of Baltimore, Maryland. Just ask any of the nearly 3 million residents in the Baltimore-Towson metro area.

 - The Maryland Zoo in Baltimore.
 And while we’re on the subject of animals, add the country’s third oldest zoo to the top of your must-see list.
 With over 1,500 amphibians, birds, mammals and reptiles representing almost 200 species on more than 135 wooded acres, you’re sure to have a wild time at this incredible zoo, which offers annual memberships for area locals.

 - Ball Games.
 It’s no surprise that the birthplace of Babe Ruth is bursting with baseball fans.
-If you, too, appreciate the National Pastime, be sure to visit the Sports Legends Museum at Camden Yards and take in a ballgame at Oriole Park.
-Those who prefer the pigskin can cheer on the Baltimore Ravens at nearby M & T Bank Stadium.
+If you, too, appreciate the National Pastime, be sure to visit the Babe Ruth Birthplace Museum and take in a ballgame at Oriole Park at Camden Yards.
+Those who prefer the pigskin can cheer on the Baltimore Ravens at nearby M&T Bank Stadium.

 - Mount Vernon Cultural District.
 This historic neighborhood is home to several of Baltimore’s most significant cultural institutions, such as the Walters Art Museum, the Baltimore Symphony Orchestra and the Maryland Historical Society.
 The well-preserved cobblestone streets and nineteenth century architecture capture the spirit of the past while visitors enjoy present-day boutiques, restaurants and festivals.
 Don’t forget to view the very first Washington Monument, completed in 1829 as a towering tribute to the nation’s first president.

 Ready to explore new homes in the Baltimore-Towson metro area?
-Richmond American is currently building over a dozen exceptional new home communities in Bel Air, Elkridge, Ellicott City and several other cities in the region.
+Richmond American is currently building over a dozen exceptional new home communities in Baltimore, Elkridge, Catonsville, Glen Burnie and other cities in the region.
 Our single-family homes and townhomes offer attractive floor plans with a wide array of available features and amenities including gourmet kitchens, deluxe master baths, 3-car garages, recreational facilities and more, not to mention the quality craftsmanship that’s made Richmond American one of the nation’s top homebuilders.
 Learn more about our incredible new homes in the Baltimore area now.